Helen Keller! The Musical: Plot

 Jimbo, Ned and the rest of their hunter friends follow Timmy and Gobbles back to the Thanksgiving Extravaganza, where they shoot and kill Alinicia, to Lamond's horror.
 While Timmy cheers, Cartman and Kyle arrive, with Cartman announcing that they are ready for Alinicia, but upon seeing Alinicia's bloody, bullet-riddled corpse, flies into a rage and lashes out at the hunters for ruining the finale.
 However, Kyle directs everyone's attention to Gobbles, who goes onstage and jumps through the ring of fire during the grand finale, and the audience, following a stoned Principal Victoria's lead, gives a standing ovation.
 In the end, the kindergartners' play is finally shown to be just a song to the tune of "Old MacDonald Had a Farm" about the first Thanksgiving, ending with them setting off a small confetti cannon (Butters viewed this as special effects) which scares one kindergartner into fleeing the stage, and bringing a prop horse on stage.
 The performance is less than a minute long.
-The fourth graders are baffled and angered; Stan shouts "We worked our asses off to compete with that?", and the fourth graders promptly shift their anger towards Butters for telling them that the kindergartener's play was "awesome".
-Butters, however, is genuinely impressed by the kindergartener's play.
+The fourth graders are baffled and promptly shift their anger towards Butters for telling them that the kindergartener's play was "awesome".
+Butters, however, is genuinely impressed by the play.